paulhagstrom/diskhero/README.md

 - Some drawing glitches in hires area above and below when scrolling, particularly down, or when the top void is visible
 - Some tearing in playfield when scrolling horizontally (Maybe sense HBL when drawing?
 Squeeze more cycles out?
 Stage then blit?)
 - Quit dies with a system failure $01
-- Compasses seem not quite accurate
+- Compasses seem not quite accurate, distinguishing "near" from "far" also seems not to be working right
 - Medres disk colors do not quite match text disk colors

 ## Enhancements ##